Skip to main content

 The Laws Governing the Employment of Minors can be obtained upon request at the PV Counseling Office.
 You can also find more information about the employment of minors below.

-Employment Permit ApplicationThis PERMIT application is for youth ages 12-15 interested in farm work or youth ages 11-18 interested in being a newspaper carrier.
+Employment Permit Application- Ages 12-15 interested in farm work or youth ages 11-18 interested in being a newspaper carrier.

 Job Opportunities